DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

 - End-to-end testing

-Advanced Testing (significant entities):
+Advanced Testing (significant entities only):

 - Threat-Led Penetration Testing (TLPT) at least every three years